thalles753/machine-learning/projects/A3C/Readme.md

 ## Training

-The following graph shows the training performance (average score per episode) of our agent running the A3C algorithm on the DemonAttack game.
+The following graph shows the training performance (average score per episode) of our agent running the A3C algorithm on the DemonAttack game using the openai gyn environment.
-Note that, each episode finishes when the agent losses a life, therefore the scores shown in the picture may not be directly comparable with other graphs where the episode finishes when the agent loses all of its lives.

 ![Average score per episode](./results/average_score_per_episode.png)